Updated: Apr 21

 Who of us would say no?

-The lonely man so held in fear that he can’t open his heart long enough to see the blooming of love right before his longing eyes?
+The lonely man so held in fear that he couldn’t open his heart long enough to see the blooming of love right before his longing eyes?

-The young woman who checks out day after day, following the same old routine of bagging groceries at her local whole foods while dreaming of the life she knows she’s destined to have?
+The young woman who checks out daily, following the same old routine of bagging groceries at whole foods while dreaming of the life she knows she’s destined to have?

-Each of these people – their lives, their visions, their sadness, their fear – share something that we all can relate to: the will to have something different show up when our lives don’t make sense to us anymore.
+Each of these people – their lives, visions, sadness, and fear – share something that we all can relate to: the will to have something different show up when our lives don’t make sense to us anymore.
 I don’t think any of them would say they don’t want something to change.